visualanalyticshealthcare/homepage/content/2022/call-for-papers.md

-Title: Call for Papers
+---
-Category: 2022
+title: "Call for Papers"
-Date: 2022-03-21
+summary: "VAHC 2022 Call for papers"
-Slug: call-for-papers
+navTitle: "Call for Papers"
-Authors: VAHC Committee
+order: 10
-Summary: VAHC 2022 Call for papers
+---
 CALL FOR PAPERS, POSTERS, AND DEMONSTRATIONS
 ============================================